Surprise Attack Here

 In recent years, McLean County has continued to evolve.
 While agriculture remains an important part of the county's economy, the focus has shifted to industries such as manufacturing, healthcare, and education.
 Today, McLean County offers a blend of rural charm and modern amenities, with a tight-knit community that values its heritage and looks towards the future.

-This timeline provides a condensed summary of the historical journey of McLean County, Kentucky.
+This timeline provides a concise overview of the key events in the history of McLean County, Kentucky.

 • 1784 - McLean County is established as part of the western Virginia territory.